 Eliminating the need to show a boarding pass is just one of several ways TSA is making the airport security process more streamlined and quicker.

 The agency also recently unveiled new Computed Tomography (CT) x-ray systems that will ultimately allow passengers to keep liquids and laptops in their luggage, speeding up the often sluggish security lines.
-Four of the scanners have been installed at Lihue Airport on Hawai‘i’s Kauaʻi island, and the agency hopes to begin deploying and installing additional scanners in U.S. airports starting this summer.
+The scanners have already been installed at Lihue Airport on Hawai‘i’s Kauaʻi island, and additional scanners are being deployed to airports throughout the U.S.

 Clear is another option, although the service is currently only offered at a few dozen airports.
 The program lets passengers check in at designated kiosks using facial recognition and fingerprint scans, as opposed to showing ID at the security checkpoints.
 Once the machine matches your identity with the boarding pass, an agent will whisk you to the front of the security line.
 Membership costs $189 per year, and you can sign up on the Clear website.